chris-greening/chris-greening-blog/posts/Leveraging the pandas .pipe() method to write beautiful and concise data transformations in Python/README.md

 And that's it!

-A clear and concise chain of piped operations whose intention's are immediately obvious to re
+A clear and concise chain of piped operations whose intention's are immediately obvious

 ##  <a src="#conclusion"></a>